Dadangdut33/Screen-Translate/readme.md

 3. Set hotkeys and delays as needed
 4. Set offset if needed (Usually when scaling is not 100% or when using multiple monitors)
 5. Done

+For more information you can check the [user_manual](https://github.com/Dadangdut33/Screen-Translate/tree/main/user_manual) folder

+# Reporting bugs
+If you encounter any bugs with the program, please report them by opening an issue on the github repository.

 # Disclaimer
 This is a free open source software, you can use it for any purpose.
 However, I am not responsible for any damage caused by this software.
 Use it at your own risk. **(Not that it will do anything to you, it's just a tool to help you translate text lol)**